SparkkyJD/Marvel-comic-search/README.md

 In the drop down menu to the left of the search, select to search by title or year, and begin typing your search into the text box.

-You can then press search or hit enter to begin the search and the comic results will then be generated onto the page as so.
+You can then press search or hit enter to begin the search and the comic results will then be generated onto the page.

 To save a comic result, click the button in the top right of that result, and it will be saved to the browser's local storage.